-Inside perspective on the First Finninsh MAG Meeting by Juhani Pyykkönen
+Inside perspective on the First Finnish MAG Meeting by Juhani Pyykkönen

 The idea of landscape as a service is not new anymore, but practical solutions are still lacking.
 The need is clear.